mhackeroni/mhackeroni.github.io/archive/_posts/2020-12-05-hitcon2020-all-writeups.md

 1. Each number must be between `0` and `0xFFFFF`.
-2. There is a global table of 40 hardcoded values: each i-th input is and-ed (binary and) with the value at `table[2*i]` and the result must be equal with the value at `table[2*i+1]`.
+2. There is a global table of 40 hardcoded values: each i-th input is and-ed (binary and) with the value at `table[2*i]` and the result must be equal to the value at `table[2*i+1]`.
-3. In each number, there cannot be three consecutive equal bits.
+3. Eeach number cannot contain three consecutive equal bits.
 4. There cannot be three equal bits at the same position in three consecutive numbers.
 5. Each number must have exactly 10 bits set to `1`.
-6. The total number of `1` bits at the same position in all numbers must be exactly 10.
+6. The total number of `1` bits at any given position in all numbers must be exactly 10.

 There are also other checks made by the program, but we did not get reverse